 Vehicle Traffic and Parking

 Unless you do locate in a mall or other high-pedestrian traffic site there needs to be easy access and adequate parking available for vehicle traffic.
 If a customer has to make a difficult turn off a busy street to get to your establishment or finding available parking is difficult they are likely to take their business elsewhere.
 Ideally, you want a convenient, high visibility location on a busy street with plenty of parking, so customers can easily drop in on their way to or from work or school.

 With the popularity of cycling growing by leaps and bounds, having a secure lock up rack for bikes is always a good idea.

-In my small town a recently opened coffee shop has become an overnight success - in no small part due to the location which is near a busy crossroads with a lot of vehicle, pedestrian, and bicycle traffic and plenty of available parking.
+In my small town, a recently opened coffee shop has become an overnight success - in no small part due to the location which is near a busy crossroads with a lot of vehicles, pedestrian, and bicycle traffic and plenty of available parking.

 How to Start a Coffee Shop: Consistently Serve a High Quality Product

 Gourmet coffee/tea drinkers want more than a mug of ordinary joe or a teabag in a foam cup.
 According to the Specialty Coffee Association of America, 37 percent of coffee sold is of the specialty variety, and specialty coffees make up more than 50 percent of the retail value of the U.S. coffee market.